molybdenumsoftware/.github/profile/README.md

 - Able to share entire screen
 - We will be using [Nix](https://nix.dev/)

+### Schedule

+Schedule is determined among the participants.

 ### How to apply

 To apply or for any inquiries message [mightyiam (Shahar "Dawn" Or)](https://github.com/mightyiam) with "molybdenum".